 The functions of the various controls are as follows:

 - Description: only used to help you identify a specific AlbumPlays playlist definition from amongst your list of playlist definitions

 - Auto-run? : if checked, the target playlist(s) will be automatically refreshed each time that you close down the AlbumPlays application.
 If unchecked, the target playlist(s) will be refreshed only when triggered manually, as described in the preceding section.

-- MM Playlist?: check this control to cause AlbumPlays to use a MediaMonkey playlist as the source for this playlist
+- MM Playlist?: check this control to cause AlbumPlays to list your MediaMonkey playlists, so that you may select the one to be used as the source from which to publish

 - Targets: select the music target, or targets, against which you regularly use the target playlists published by this definition.

 - alternatively you may apply a temporary override to the chosen targets when refreshing the playlists as discussed here … this may be a good idea for USB targets with auto-run playlists, as otherwise the drive will need to be mounted whenever you run AlbumPlays.

 - nb: some preparation is required before you use a portable USB drive, or your Google Play Music library, as targets for the first time … with the USB drive you need to configure for the new track locations … and with your Google Play Music account you need to provide credentials to access your account

 - your USB drive should be attached to your PC when refreshing playlists with a USB target, although there is facility to divert the USB playlist to your Dropbox folder